Michael Nesmith, the Monkee for all seasons, dies at 78 - NewsBreak

 Nesmith was running “hoot nights” at the popular West Hollywood nightclub The Troubadour when he saw a trade publication ad seeking “four insane boys” to play rock musicians in a band modeled after the Beatles.

-The show created by Bob Rafelson and Bert Schneider featured the comical misadventures of a quartet that tooled around Los Angeles in a tricked-out Pontiac GTO called the MonkeeMobile and, when they weren’t chasing girls, pursued music stardom.
+The show featured the comical misadventures of a quartet that tooled around Los Angeles in a tricked-out Pontiac GTO called the MonkeeMobile and, when they weren’t chasing girls, pursued music stardom.

 Jones, with his British accent and boyish good looks, was the group’s cute lead singer.
 Dolenz became the wacky drummer, although he had to learn to play the drums as the show went along.
 Tork, a folk-rock musician, portrayed the comically clueless bass player.
 Nesmith, with his twangy Texas accent and the wool hat he’d worn to his audition, became the serious but naive lead guitarist.